benjaminkomen/my-image-picker-app/README.md

 ## Installation

-Run `npm install --force` to install the required dependencies.
+Run `yarn` to install the required dependencies.

-For an android build on EAS, run `npm run build:preview:android` and for iOS run `npm run build:preview:ios`.
+For an android build on EAS, run `yarn build:preview:android` and for iOS run `yarn build:preview:ios`.

 Of course, you can also build locally.